dcarver1/carverd/_drafts/rapt1.md

 >Technique is what you fall back on when you run out of inspiration.
 Rudolf Nureyev

 Much like the training of the body or off intelligence research is finding that attention as a system can also be strengthened.
-The brians attent system is split into three parts
+The brains attention system is split into three parts
 *Alerting*
 *Orienting*
 *Executive*